rpindulic/Quaggy/README.txt

  * Activate the virtual environment by running '. venv/bin/activate' (Linux) or 'venv\Scripts\activate' (Windows)
  * Run 'pip install -r requirements.txt' to update your virtual environment.
+ * Download nginx and ensure that QuaggyEdge/balance/quaggy.conf is loaded by nginx.
+   One way to do this is to look for the sites_enabled directory in the nginx install folder and create a symbolic link to quaggy.conf there.

 To run the project:

- * Follow all three sets of build instructions above.
+ * Follow all three sets of instructions above.
  * Begin by running the edge server.
+First, run 'nginx' command.
+This should start nginx in the background.
-In the python virtualenv, navigate to QuaggyEdge and run 'python app.py'
+ * In the python virtualenv, navigate to QuaggyEdge and run "gunicorn 'app:build_app()' -b localhost:8000" to start the server.
  * Run the backend.
 You can run the Java file executables/QuaggyEngine.java in eclipse.
  * Wait some time for QuaggyEngine to populate the frontend cache with initial values (this is currently a bit slow).